XuanLi728/NeuralAtom/README.md

 ### 2D molecular graphs (LRGB)

-Will release soon.
-The implementation of NeuralAtom can refer to [here](3D_Molecule/README.md).
+The installation and full commands for 2D scenario can be found at [here](2D_Molecule/README.md).

 ### 3D molecular graphs (OE62)